tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/PHP SDK/数据管理/对象标签_intl_en.md

 ## Overview

-This document provides an overview of APIs and SDK code samples related to object tagging.
+This document provides an overview of APIs and SDK code samples for object tagging.

 | API | Operation | Description |
 | :----------------------------------------------------------- | :----------- | :--------------------------- |